Pointe-à-Pitre International Airport

-Guadeloupe Maryse Condé Airport, otherwise known as Pointe-à-Pitre International Airport or (Aérodrome de Pointe-à-Pitre Le Raizet is an international airport serving Pointe-à-Pitre on the island of Grande-Terre in Guadeloupe, France.
+Guadeloupe Maryse Condé Airport, otherwise known as Pointe-à-Pitre International Airport or (Aérodrome de Pointe-à-Pitre Le Raizet) is an international airport serving Pointe-à-Pitre on the island of Grande-Terre in Guadeloupe, France.

 The airport is located in Abymes, 2.4 km north-northeast of Pointe-à-Pitre.
-It is the main hub for Air Caraïbes and Air Antilles Express.
+It is the main hub for Air Caraïbes.
 Air France also has two Airbus A320 based in Pointe-à-Pitre for regional flights.
 It is the largest of the six airports in the archipelago.
 In 2019, the airport handled 2,488,782 passengers; it is the second busiest airport in the Lesser Antilles after Queen Beatrix International Airport located in Aruba, and before Grantley Adams International Airport located in Barbados.